 South Korea suspects traveller who tested positive for COVID-19 was infected during transit in Singapore: New Zealand

-SINGAPORE: A traveller who tested positive for COVID-19 in South Korea may have been infected during transit at Singapore's airport, New Zealand’s Ministry of Health said on Monday (Jul 27).
+SINGAPORE: South Korean authorities have informed New Zealand that they suspect a traveller who tested positive for COVID-19 "was infected during the transit in Singapore airport", New Zealand’s Ministry of Health said on Monday (Jul 27).

 The traveller left New Zealand on Jul 21 and arrived in South Korea the next day after transiting through Singapore.
 The person showed no symptoms but tested positive for the coronavirus upon arrival in South Korea.